-In every project you will need to do this, concatenate some text together.
+In every project, you will need to concatenate some text together.
 Common cases are when you want to assemble the full name of a person based on the first and last name.

 Whenever you want to paste multiple strings attributes together you want to make sure that the text looks good in all cases.
 For example you don’t want a firstname + middlename + lastname to be printed as “John null Doe” because the middle name is empty.

-To understand what to look out for when concatenating strings it is important to be aware of the three state a string can be in.
+To understand what to look out for when concatenating strings it is important to be aware of the three states a string can be in:

-- Populated, there is text written in the attribute and when you inspect the value in microflow you’ll see something like: _ ‘John’_
+- Populated – there is text written in the attribute, and when you inspect the value in the microflow, you see something like:

-- Empty, the attribute never contained a value.
-When inspecting the value in the microflow you’ll see: empty
+- Empty – the attribute never contained a value, and when inspecting the value in the microflow, you see

-- Blank, the attribute previously contained a value, but has been reset by a user or system.
-In microflow you’ll see: '’
+- Blank – the attribute previously contained a value, but has been reset by a user or system, so in the microflow, you see

-The example contains a single expression which can become difficult to read if the expression becomes larger and more complicated.
+This example contains a single expression which can become difficult to read if the expression becomes larger and more complicated.
 As long as you are just combining 2 or 3 fields this is a good workable solution.
-But keep in mind when you are concatenating more fields it is better to use example 3.
+But keep in mind when you are concatenating more fields it is better to use the best practices below.

 When looking at the example below it is important to note a couple of things.
 The white space is only added after a field if it is populated.
 If a person only has a first and last name, you don’t want to end up with two white spaces between the two words.